What is health? Depending on who you ask, you’ll get different answers.

 Rather, NOVOS finds itself hyper-focused on the absolute center of the Venn diagram, where longevity, performance, and short-term health all intersect.
 This translates into maximizing longevity without a cost to your short-term health or performance — and minimal burden to your lifestyle.

-NOVOS is the consumer resource for knowledge regarding all things longevity — everything demarcated by the orange circle.
-At times, we’ll discuss common “health” advice that falls in the gray buckets — advice that will tax your longevity — and will use that as an opportunity to educate and inform you on how to get back into the orange sweet spot.
+NOVOS is the consumer resource for knowledge regarding all things longevity — everything demarcated by the rainbow circle.
+At times, we’ll discuss common “health” advice that falls in the blue buckets — advice that will tax your longevity — and will use that as an opportunity to educate and inform you on how to get back into the center of the venn diagram’s sweet spot.

 Longevity Is a Lifelong Journey